cksystemsteaching/selfie/manuscript/state.md

 The purpose of the global pointer is to provide a fixed point of reference for referring to memory words that store the values of global variables.
 To find out where the word storing the value of a global variable is in memory, we only need to know the offset in bytes of how far below the address to which `$gp` *points* to the word is located.
 By the way, the value in `$gp` never changes during the execution of the program.
 So, relative to the value of `$gp`, what is the offset of the word in memory that stores the value of the global variable `bar`?
 This is clarified and explained in more detail below.

 Let us take a quick look at the next eleven instructions in the above output.
 Their purpose is to [initialize](https://github.com/cksystemsteaching/selfie/blob/4d578929fd332d1a4bffe53bde462393bd16a4bb/selfie.c#L4659-L4679) a hidden global variable called `_bump` which is used for memory management.
 The first instruction [`addi $a0,$zero,0`](https://github.com/cksystemsteaching/selfie/blob/95e3b9292726f4b9da05b090b049a0f507e509cc/selfie.c#L4659) at address `0x1000C` demonstrates another use of the `addi` instruction, namely, it instructs the processor to *add* the *immediate* value 0 to the value in register `$zero` which is always 0 and store the result in register `$a0`.
 In other words, `addi $a0,$zero,0` does effectively *load* the immediate value 0 into `$a0`, enabled by the fact that `$zero` always contains 0.
 Immediate values other than 0 are of course possible.
-By the way, `$a0` happens to be [register 10](https://github.com/cksystemsteaching/selfie/blob/4d578929fd332d1a4bffe53bde462393bd16a4bb/selfie.c#L659) among the 32 general-purpose registers.
+By the way, the `a` in `$a0` stands for *argument*, explained further below, and `$a0` happens to be [register 10](https://github.com/cksystemsteaching/selfie/blob/4d578929fd332d1a4bffe53bde462393bd16a4bb/selfie.c#L659) among the 32 general-purpose registers.

 #### [sd](https://github.com/cksystemsteaching/selfie/blob/95e3b9292726f4b9da05b090b049a0f507e509cc/selfie.c#L7314-L7341)